charlesfarris/portfolio/README.md

 # Portfolio
-*This repository contains examples of my code.*
+*This repository contains examples of my code.
+Also working on Cat Mishceif Simulator, Magic Fishing, and Little Civic Town.*

 ## Farming Journey: In Progress
   ### A farming game where students learn about plants, animals, and sustainability